emmajanedrews/base-template/_posts/2017-03-02-ive-joined-atlas-premier-realty-to-serve-you-with-purpose.md

 I'm excited to say that I've teamed up with Atlas Premier Realty and today, I wanted to take a moment to talk about the last few months and why I made the change.&nbsp;

 Over the last 15 years I've served homebuyers and sellers on a very transactional basis.
 This move came down to a commitment to what I want the next 15 years to look like.
-In the end after a lot of soul-searching, it came down to community. **I wanted to serve the people that I know, like, and love with more purpose.
+After a lot of soul-searching, it came down to community. **I wanted to serve the people that I know, like, and love with more purpose.
 My move to Atlas Premier Realty is all about how I can make a bigger footprint and make our community better.&nbsp;**

 {% include pullquote.html %}